What do we offer?

 Cupping therapy is an ancient form of alternative medicine in which a therapist puts special cups on your skin for a few minutes to create suction.
 People get it for many purposes, including pain, inflammation, blood flow, relaxation, and well-being, and as a type of deep-tissue massage.

 A Japanese form of alternative medicine is called energy healing.
 Practitioners use a technique called palm healing or hands-on healing.
-A "universal energy" is said to be transferred through the palms of the practitioner to the patient to encourage emotional or physical healing.
+A "universal energy" is said to be transferred through the practitioner's palms to the patient to encourage emotional or physical healing.